FrostyFire1/GTNH_OC_SCRIPTS/README.md

 # Collection of scripts of random usefulness.
 ## BreederTron3000
 The breeder of all breeders.
 Breeds from whatever you have in your bee chest up to the specified bee.
+Gene imprinting included but optional.
 Requirements:
 1. OC Computer
 2. Adapter connected to an apiary/alveary